aws/lex-helper/docs/BEST_PRACTICES.md

 # Lex Helper Library - Best Practices Guide

 This guide covers detailed usage patterns and best practices for the Lex Helper library.
-For basic installation and setup, see [README.md](../README.md).
+For basic installation and setup, see [Installation Guide](getting-started/installation.md).

 ## Environment Variables